shicks-seismo/AutoQuakePycker/docs/source/index.rst

 AutoQuakePycker is a Python package for the automatic and iterative picking, relocation, determination of local magnitudes, and computation of focal mechanism [TODO] for local seismic events.
-AutoQuakePycker takes a first-guess catalogue of earthquake locations (I recommend the very easy-to-use and comprehnsive waveform back-project detection method of lassie (https://gitext.gfz-potsdam.de/heimann/lassie), and then refines P- and S-wave arrival times to produce a robust relocation.
+AutoQuakePycker takes a first-guess catalogue of earthquake locations (I recommend the very easy-to-use and comprehnsive waveform back-projection detection method of lassie (https://gitext.gfz-potsdam.de/heimann/lassie), and then refines P- and S-wave arrival times to produce a robust relocation.
 For relocation, AutoQuakePycker wraps the NonLinLoc package (e.g. Lomax et al., 2009).
 All waveform processing is based on the ObsPy package.